KazDragon/paradice9/README.md

 Dependencies
 ------------
-Paradice9 can be built for any platform supporting any reasonably modern (i.e. basic C++11/14) compiler.
+Paradice9 can be built for any platform supporting any modern C++14 compiler.
 For example:
-  * Ubuntu Linux, using g++-4.9 or above
+  * Ubuntu Linux, using g++-5.2 or above
   * Ubuntu Linux, using Clang 3.4 or above

 This is tested automatically on the following platforms: